SACHSTech/careers-in-computer-science-Joshua-Shuttleworth/README.md

 ‎
 ## 3. Creating Video Game Cheats
 Similarly to the previous you can also learn more about how applications actually work by creating video game cheats.
 Working with memory editing can teach you about pointers and how variables are stored in memory.
 Depending on the game it can also teach about drivers and the operating system specifically when dealing with kernel cheats.
-Actually this is the reason why I wanted to learning programming in the first place from there my intrests grew and now I want to know more about everything to do with computers.
+Actually this is the reason why I wanted to learn programming in the first place from there my interests grew and now I want to know more about everything to do with computers.
 ‎

 ‎